The Church of Our Saviour is in the district of Christianshavn and his extravagant spiral tower can be seen from the distance, along the Inderhavn.

 The church was built at the behest of Christian V and was consecrated in 1696 after 14 years of work.

-The original tower with spiral spire was added to the church later, in 1752, and is built of oak wood with a iron-gilded railing.
-400 steps through narrow and steep passages lead to the dizzying summit from wich opens a wonderful view of the city.
+The original tower with a spiral spire was added to the church later, in 1752, and is built of oak wood with an iron-gilded railing.
+400 steps through narrow and steep passages lead to the dizzying summit from which opens a wonderful view of the city.

 Admission: free to the church; for tower 45 (Mon-Thu)/40 (Fri-Sun) DKK (adults) – 30(Mon-Thu)/35 (Fri-Sun) DKK (seniors) – free (Mon-Thu)/10 (Fri-Sun) DDK (children)